eclipse-autoapiframework/vss-gui-tool/README.md

 3. Build the container image by running the `build.sh` script in the [container](./container/) folder.
 4. Run the container: `docker run -ti -e DISPLAY=$(hostname).local:0 -it vss_gui:latest`.
 In case of WSL, ensure that x11 forwarding is enabled and working.
 5. Run the Python `vss_gui.py`script in `/app/gui` folder.

+## Dependencies to other repositories
+This tool can be used in combination with application framework: https://github.com/eclipse-autoapiframework/application-framework